GiulianaPola/comparaBLAST/README.md

 ID seq columns for A, evalue for A, ID seq for B, e-value, ID seq for A/B, e-value in A, evalue in B, decision (A or B)

 ### 18/10/2021 (1.0.1)
-Inserting the Python shebang line:
+- Inserting the Python shebang line:

 !/usr/bin/python

-Incorporating help with -h or -help or no parameter
+- Incorporating help with -h or -help or no parameter.

 ### 25/04/2022 (1.1.0)
-Incorporating the stitle column of databases A and B:
+- Incorporating the stitle column of databases A and B:

 ID seq columns for A, evalue for A, stitle for A, ID seq for B, e-value, stitle for B, ID seq for A/B, e-value in A, stitle for A, evalue in B, stitle for B, decision (A or B)

+### 28/04/2022 (1.1.1)
+- Corrected column formatting in the output table;
+- Changed "Escolha" column to "Selected_choice.